wp-plugins/gravity-forms-infobox-field/readme.txt

 == Description ==

+> This plugin is an add-on for the <a href="https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=299380" target="_blank">Gravity Forms</a>.
+If you don't yet own a license of the best forms plugin for WordPress, go and <a href="https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=299380" target="_blank">buy one now</a>!

 This plugin extends the Gravity Forms plugin - adding an infobox field that can be used to display information throughout the form.

 Infoboxes can be placed anywhere in a form, like you would any other form field.

-Each infobox can be styled using the 'Infobox type' field, options include  - help, note, critical, warning, information and highlight.
+Each infobox can be styled using the 'Infobox type' field, options include:

+* help
+* note
+* critical
+* warning
+* information
+* highlight

+> See a demo of this plugin at [http://demo.itsupportguides.com/gravity-forms-infobox-field/](http://demo.itsupportguides.com/gravity-forms-infobox-field/ "demo website")

 == Installation ==